pipelinelabo/datalaiq-wiki/tools/tools.md

-# Gravwell Tools
+# DatalaiQ Tools

-The Gravwell tools package (available in the Redhat and Debian repositories and [the downloads page](/quickstart/downloads)) contains small utilities which may come in handy when using Gravwell.
+The DatalaiQ tools package (available in the Redhat and Debian repositories and [the downloads page](/quickstart/downloads)) contains small utilities which may come in handy when using DatalaiQ.
 The programs will be installed in `/usr/local/sbin` when the tools package is installed.

 ## Common Arguments for Ingester Tools

-Several of the tools described here can ingest entries to Gravwell indexers.
+Several of the tools described here can ingest entries to DatalaiQ indexers.
 They use a common set of flags to specify how to communicate with the indexer.
 These flags are fully described in each tool's help output (use the `-h` flag), but the most important ones are described here too:

 * `-clear-conns`, `-tls-conns`, `-pipe-conns`: specifies the indexer(s) to which the entries should be sent.
 For example, `-clear-conns 10.0.0.5:4023,10.0.0.6:4023`, or `-tls-conns idx1.example.org:4024`, or `-pipe-conns /opt/gravwell/comms/pipe`.
 * `-ingest-secret`: specifies the authentication token used to ingest entries (the `Ingest-Auth` parameter defined in the indexer's gravwell.conf file)